LukasHromadnik/FEL-UI-SZZ/KO/04-scheduling.md

 * set of $n$ tasks $\mathcal{T} = \{ T_1, T_2, \dots, T_n \}$
 * set of $m$ types of resources with capacities $R_k, \mathcal{P} = \left\{ P_1^1, \dots, P_1^{R_1}, P_2^1, \dots, P_2^{R_2}, \dots \dots, P_m^1, \dots, P_m^{R_m} \right\}$

 Each task must be **completed**.
-Set of tasks is known when executing the scheduling algorithm – off-line scheduling.
+Set of tasks is known beforehand – off-line scheduling.

-General constraints:

-* Each task is to be processed **by at most one resource at a time**
-* Each resource is capable of processing **at most one task at a time**
+Each task can be processed **by at most one resource at a time** and each resource is capable of processing **at most one task at a time**.

 Specific constraints: